apache/incubator-taverna-site/content/download/commandline/index.md

 Taverna [Command-line Tool](/documentation/command-line) enables you to run workflows from a command prompt.

-Taverna Command-line Tool is basically the Taverna Workbench stripped of its GUI so you can run workflows from a command prompt headlessly (i.e. without the graphical environment).
+The Tool is essentially the Taverna Workbench stripped of its GUI so you can run workflows headlessly from a command prompt (i.e., without the graphical environment).

 Apache Taverna Command-line Tool can run workflows defined with [Apache Taverna Language](/download/language) in